Media freedom in the European Union: European Media Freedom Act

-Its aim is to safeguards against political interference and surveillance, stable funding of public service media, transparency of media ownership and allocation of state advertising.
-The EU wants to enact tougher rules for media groups seeking to acquire smaller rivals, all this during concerns about media freedom in Poland, Hungary and Slovenia.
-The EU is also worried about the allocation of some countries' state advertising to pro-government outlets to influence the media.
+Its aim is to safeguard against political interference and surveillance, ensure stable funding of public service media, transparency of media ownership and allocation of state advertising.
+The EU is seeking to enact tougher rules for media groups seeking to acquire smaller rivals, especially in light of concerns about media freedom in Poland, Hungary and Slovenia.
+The EU is also concerned about the allocation of some countries' state advertising to pro-government outlets to influence the media.

-Already at the stage of the Commission proposition (prior adoption as a legal act of the EU) this draft got all the variety of reactions.
-The European Centre for Press and Media Freedom considers this proposition as step to the right direction and suggests they intend to work with the European parliament and the Council to bring further amendments to solve unaddressed issues.
-Very critical voice raised in Hungary, calling the EMFA a threat to the freedom of speech.
+At the stage of proposition at the European Commission (prior to adoption as a legal act of the EU), the draft has received a variety of reactions.
+The European Centre for Press and Media Freedom considers this proposition as a step in the right direction and has indicated that it intends to work with the European Parliament and the Council to bring further amendments to solve unaddressed issues.
+A very critical reaction to the proposed regulation has been seen in Hungary, where the EMFA has been labelled a threat to freedom of speech.